This class is accountable for supervising the operation of a moderate-sized warehouse (considering numbers supervised, inventory and complexity).

 Two (2) years of the General Experience must have involved the full range of stores duties, including receiving, storing, issuing, inventorying, inspecting, etc.

-Note: For State Employees this is interpreted at or above the level of Storekeeper.
+NOTE: For state employees this experience is interpreted at the level of a Storekeeper.

 MINIMUM QUALIFICATIONS - SUBSTITUTIONS ALLOWED